Canadian Tire Roadside Assistance vs CAA: Which is the Best Option for Canadian Drivers?

 CAA Roadside Assistance Membership Plans and Pricing

-The Basic plan includes four service calls and towing for 10 km per call.
+CAA provides three membership tiers with each coming with a unique set of benefits and services.
+The Classic plan includes four service calls and towing for 10 km per call.
 If you run out of gas, CAA will deliver it but you pay for the fuel.
 Meanwhile, the Plus plan provides the same number of service calls but with an extended towing distance of 200 km per call and free emergency fuel delivery.
 The Premier plan offers the highest coverage with five service calls and the most extensive towing distance – 320 km for one call and 200 km for four calls, along with free emergency fuel delivery.

-All tiers from Basic onwards offer Mobile Battery Service, with the Premier tier offering an added benefit of member pricing on CAA Premium Battery purchase plus 20 CAA Dollars®.
-Bike Assist® service is also common across these tiers, with the Plus and Premier tiers extending coverage to motorcycles.
+All tiers offer Mobile Battery Service, with the Premier tier offering an added benefit of member pricing on CAA Premium Battery purchase plus 20 CAA Dollars.
+Bike Assist service is also common across these tiers, with the Plus and Premier tiers extending coverage to motorcycles.
+Please note that CAA prices vary by province.

 The Winner: Canadian Tire Roadside Assistance